jhyche80-jpg/Shoping-list-labb-Javon-Hyche/List/README.md

 ## Steps taken
 1. Repourposed code
     - I made a code similar to this one before so I decided to try to repourpose this code to make things work easier.
+2. I added a render function to render items ( i wanted to proactice functions +)
+3. I noticed inconsisitencies in the code and mis mached variablees due to spelling mistakes.
+4. I got the  full cart to work
+5. I added darkmode
 ## Reflection
+1. How did you dynamically create and append new elements to the DOM?
+I addded delegation that would create a new list item in their respective boxes .
+2. What steps did you take to ensure accurate updates to the total price?
+I made a function to calculate the total price.

+3. How did you handle invalid input for product name or price?

+    I toggled a paragraph element that was highlighted red and said to enter everything in the field

+4. What challenges did you face when implementing the remove functionality?

 ##references (by link)
     - https://stackoverflow.com/questions/24163889/html5-input-for-money-currency